serverless-blueprint/serverless-blueprint-template-engine/README.md

 merged === "serverless-blueprint is awesome";
 ```

-2. **What happens if the placeholder is missing?**
+2. **What happens if a placeholder is missing?**

-Output will be generated with blank value for missing placeholder(s)
+Output will be generated with blank value for missing placeholder(s).

 **Example**